design-patterns-in-ruby/design-patterns-in-ruby/README.md

 ---
 ### STRATEGY

-The basic idea is to delegate tasks to encapsulated algorithms which are interchangable at runtime.
+The basic idea is to **delegate tasks to encapsulated algorithms which are interchangable at runtime**.

-In the Strategy pattern we have an object (the **context**) that is trying to get something done.
-But to get that thing done, we need to supply the context with a second object (the **strategy**) that helps ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼get the thing done.
+In the Strategy pattern we have an object (the *context*) that is trying to get something done.
+But to get that thing done, we need to supply the context with a second object (the *strategy*) that helps ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼get the thing done.

 1. Define a family of objects which all do the same thing (ex: format output, generate graphics etc.).
 2. Ensure the family of objects share the same interface so that they are interchangable.

-There are two strategies to passing data from the **context** object to the **strategy** object.
+There are two strategies to passing data from the *context* object to the *strategy* object.
 We can pass the data as paramaters when the strategy is called, or we can pass the context object as the single parameter.

 If the strategies are very simple and havee only one method, we can even use code blocks for our algorithms and simply use `block.call`.
 However, if multiple methods are needed, the strategies must be structured as seperate classes.